TheCorporationRsi/TheCorporation.space/README.md

 ## License
-This is the property of TheCorporation.space
+This is the property of TheCorporation.space .

-You may ask CyberDreamer#9412 on discord before reusing the code.
+You may ask CyberDreamer#9412 on discord before reusing the code on another project.